Steem-FOSSbot/steem-fossbot-voter/README.md

 Full documentation is [available here](/docs/index.md).

-**Please be aware that this software is not yet at first release!
-Serious bugs may exist.**

 ## What is this?

 _Voter_ is a bot for Steem which decides which posts to vote for and casts vote on behalf of a registered user.
 It is built as a Node.js server and intended for deployment on Heroku, with other installation options planned.